morskyjezek/jezek-site/_pages/vita.md

 ## Professional Experience

-* Associate Director for Information Strategy and Research Development at Mcubed & Senior Research Development Officer, University of Michigan Office of Research, University of Michigan, 2020&ndash;2021
+* Associate Director for Information Strategy and Research Development at Mcubed, University of Michigan Office of Research, University of Michigan, 2020&ndash;2021
 * Senior Librarian for Digital Collections, Digital Collections and Management Section, Library Services, Library of Congress, 2018&ndash;2019
 * Senior Program Officer, Division of Preservation and Access, National Endowment for the Humanities, 2013&ndash;2018
 * Archives Specialist, Center for Folklife and Cultural Heritage, Smithsonian Institution, 2012&ndash;2013